 The Blue Moon – second of two full moons in one calendar month – will pass through the Earth’s shadow on January 31, 2018, to give us a total lunar eclipse.
 Totality, when the moon will be entirely inside the Earth’s dark umbral shadow, will last a bit more than one-and-a-quarter hours.
 The January 31 full moon is also the third in a series of three straight full moon supermoons – that is, super-close full moons.
 It’s the first of two Blue Moons in 2018.
-So it’s not just a lunar eclipse, or a Blue Moon, or a supermoon.
-It’s all three … a super Blue Moon eclipse!
+So it’s not just a total lunar eclipse, or a Blue Moon, or a supermoon.
+It’s all three … a super Blue Moon total eclipse!

 Is it the first Blue Moon total eclipse in 150 years, as some social media memes are now claiming?
 It is … if you’re not considering the whole world, but only the Americas.
 More about that below.